 Testing will be conducted at a variety of sites around the state.
-Efforts will be made to locate a testing site within an hour of your home.
+Efforts will be made to locate a testing site within an hour and/or 50-mile radius of your home.
 In certain cases, it may be necessary to travel longer than an hour.
 These tests are given over a multi-day period depending on a student's grade level.
-Attendance is mandatory for GADCA Virtual Academy students.
+Attendance is mandatory for GADCA students.
 Students unable to attend state testing due to medical concerns must provide a doctor's note.

 Specific testing dates and locations will be published no later than two weeks prior to the testing window.
-The school cannot guarantee that the student's assigned teacher will be the test proctor.
+The school cannot guarantee that the student's assigned teacher will be the test administrator and/or proctor.